ValueBetting Quick Start

 Value betting has more inherent risk and variance

-- Because you only bet one side of the match, the variance is of course higher.
+- Because you only bet one side of the match, you will often lose the bet.
+This means variance.
 You will lose a portion of your bets.
 But since all bets have a positive estimated value (EV), you will profit in the long run.

-- When value betting, you will experience downswings.
+- This means when value betting, you will experience downswings.
 You must be prepared to lose several matches in a row without freaking out.

-- For example, in a coin toss, getting 11 tails in a row might seem astronomically unlikely – but has a chance of happening every 2048 throws (or 0,5% of the time).
+- For example, in a coin toss, getting 11 tails in a row might seem astronomically unlikely – but in reality it has a chance of happening every 2048 throws (or 0,5% of the time).

-- You can read more about the variance and expected value of value betting here.
+- You can read more about the variance and expected value of value betting on the Pinnacle blog.

 Value betting is easier and quicker, and will give you similar profits as with sports arbitrage but with downswings and variance.